reactjs/react-modal/docs/accessibility/index.md

 `shouldCloseOnEsc={false}` prop is passed.
 Disabling this behavior may cause accessibility issues for keyboard users, however, so it is not recommended.

+The modal can be closed using the return key as well, when `shouldCloseOnReturn={true}` prop is passed.
+Additinal behaviour may be added to the enter key by passing the `onReturn` prop

 ### [ARIA attributes](#aria)

 Besides the `aria-hidden` attribute which is applied to the app element when